SargisYonan/uKal/README.md

 Refer to the [LICENSE](LICENSE) document for licensing details.

 # TODO
-* Clean up the EKF example.
+* Make the README look prettier
-* Push all unit tests after documenting.
-* Set up CI build.
-* Add examples to README.
+* Add examples to README file itself and not just the examples directory.

 Have a suggestion for a new feature/function?
 File an issue in this repository with your requests.